 Logical structure, i.e. quantification, negation, coordination and their associated scope are important in applications that require mapping text into an executable language, such as a querying language or robot instructions, and in recognizing entailment relations.
+We will shortly discuss an example representations framework in Section 2.5.9.4.
 Approaches to inference and entailment include Recognizing Textual Entailment, and Natural Logic with different annotation principles and resources.

-2.4.9.2 Semantic Schemes and Resources
+2.5.9.2 Semantic Schemes and Resources

-- Semantic Role Labeling. - As we saw in Section 2.4.7, AMR has predicate-argument relations, including semantic roles (adapted from PropBank) that apply to a wide variety of predicates (including verbal, nominal and adjectival predicates), modifiers, co-reference, named entities and some time expressions, but currently no relations above the sentence level.
-It is English-centric, which results in an occasional conflation of semantic phenomena realized similarly in English, and difficulties with invariance across translations. - Universal Conceptual Cognitive Annotation (Abend and Rappoport 2013) is a cross-linguistically applicable scheme for semantic annotation, building on typological theory, primarily on Basic Linguistic Theory.
-It includes argument structures of various types and relations across languages, but no semantic role information.
-UCCA distinguishes between primary and aspectual verbs e.g. happen to, and supports annotation by non-experts.
+• As we saw in Section 2.5.7, AMR has predicate-argument relations, including semantic roles (adapted from PropBank) that apply to a wide variety of predicates (including verbal, nominal and adjectival predicates), modifiers, co-reference, named entities and some time expressions, but currently no relations above the sentence level.
+It is English-centric, which results in an occasional conflation of semantic phenomena realized similarly in English, and difficulties with invariance across translations.